next-page-tester/next-page-tester/README.md

 ## What

-The idea behind this library is to reproduce as closer as possible the way Next.js works without spinning up servers, and render the output in a local JSDOM environment.
+The idea behind this library is to reproduce as closely as possible the way Next.js works without spinning up servers, and render the output in a local JSDOM environment.

 In order to provide a valuable testing experience `next-page-tester` replicates the **rendering flow of an actual `next.js` application**: